ElusAegis/mopro-react-native-package/README.md

 ## Running on a real device

-Since this is a native module, you’ll need to use Expo's build commands to run it on a device.
+Since this is a native module, you'll need to use Expo's build commands to run it on a device.
+Notice that, it is not available for Web yet.
-We’ve included an example app in the example folder to help you get started and test:
+We've included an example app in the example folder to help you get started and test:

 ```sh
 cd example